Zoe Bray-Cotton’s “Yoga Burn” Under The Scanner – A Critical Review

 Foundational Flow, Transitional Flow, and Mastery Flow.

 Each of these parts further contain three videos each.
-Along with these, there also two bonus videos, one is called “tranquillity flow” and the other is all about small tips to improve your asanas and mudras.
+Along with these, there also two bonus videos, one is called tranquility flow and the other is all about small tips to improve your asanas and mudras.

-Phase 1: the first phase – The Foundational Flow phase – this will help beginners and novices build a strong yoga foundation, this is very important because it will let you perform each pose safely, effectively.
+Phase 1: the first phase – The Foundational Flow phase – this phase will help you build a strong yoga foundation.
+This is very important because it will let you perform each pose safely, effectively.
 You’ll also learn different strategies, tips, and exclusive poses that will boost your metabolism, leading ultimately to weight loss.

 In addition, in this phase you’ll build a strong mind-body link or control.
 What this will do is enable you to control your muscles effectively.
 This particular aspect in the yoga burn is mandatory for you to perform the later phases.

 Phase 2: The Transitional Flow – Here, you’ll merge the poses in the first and second phases into precise sequences, which are slightly advanced than the first phase.
-These movements will enhance your mood and eliminate your problem areas.
-This is important because weight loss is all about your mind and your attitude.
+These movements will enhance your mood, improve clarity, focus, and reduce anxiety.
+This is important because your mental state and your attitude are extremely important if you're going to lose any fat.

 Phase 3: The Mastery Flow phase – This advanced phase will mix all the basic and intermediate things you learned in the first and second phases.
-The yoga burn sequence in this phase will fully ignite your metabolism and give you the maximum fat loss boost.
+This yoga burn sequence is where you will fully ignite your metabolism and get the maximum fat loss boost.

 One more thing, you can also DOWNLOAD every videos inside the yoga burn membership dashboard: